-- 5. Medical or psychological tests during the school day that cannot be scheduled after school or on the weekend: Students must show evidence (such as a note from the health center) that the tests could not be scheduled after school. - 6.
+- 1. An illness or injury that prevents the student from attending school upon receipt of doctor's note. - 2.
+A death in the immediate family (parent, sibling, grandparent, aunt, uncle, cousin). - 3.
+A significant personal or family crisis that prevents the student from attending school as approved by school admin. - 4.
+Court appearances: Students must present evidence of the required appearance. - 5.
+Medical or psychological tests during the school day that cannot be scheduled after school or on the weekend: Students must show evidence (such as a note from the health center) that the tests could not be scheduled after school. - 6.
 Religious holy days that require an absence from school to meet religious obligations. - 7.
 Other extraordinary situations approved by the school administration. - 8.
 Disability-related absences.

 Vacations other than regularly scheduled school vacations are unexcused absences.
-"Skipping school" is considered a truancy and an unexcused absence.
+"Skipping school" is considered truancy and an unexcused absence.